Silicon Valley Monterey Bay Council

-Silicon Valley Monterey Bay Council (#055), the result of a council merger between the Santa Clara County Council and the Monterey Bay Area Council, is a Boy Scouts of America council headquartered in San Jose, California.
+Silicon Valley Monterey Bay Council (#055) is a Boy Scouts of America council headquartered in San Jose, California.
+It was the result of a council merger between the Santa Clara County Council and the Monterey Bay Area Council.
 In 2004, the previous two councils served over 11,000 youth in over 400 Boy Scout troops, Cub Scout packs, Venturing crews, and Explorer posts.
 In 2012, the Monterey Bay Area Council announced that after 89 years as a separate council, it had agreed to merge back into the Santa Clara County Council.
 As of 2013, the council served 13,000 youth in four different counties.

 Organization

 The council is divided into districts: